 Step 3: Help them to poke pieces of cut up pipe cleaner into the Styrofoam that loosely resemble beaks and feet.

 Step 4: Googly eyes.
-And yes, your choices of googly eyes will be sub par, so just give them the container.
+And yes, your choices of googly eyes will be sub-par, so just give them the container.

 Step 5: Eat a snack so the glue-covered balls have time to dry but realize that a measly snack was never going to be enough time to occupy your kid.
 After snack, hand them random detritus and help them make a nest for their birds.
 For the nest, we used packing paper, pipe cleaners, and various treasures from our morning walk.
 I formed it into a circle-ish shape and she stuffed it full of pretty things.
 No glue, just friction.

 Step 6: After the nest is done, hand them the birds and let them glue on some feathers.
 Again, as a parent, your choice of feathers was completely wrong for the situation.
-Let them amend your poor choice in feathers by giving them the entire bag.
+Let them amend your poor choice of feathers by giving them the entire bag.

-But seriously – I would need a super computer to calculate all of the feather color and size combinations this kid went through.
 Note the tongue – you know she’s concentrating when that tongue pops out!

 I have a ton of pictures of putting these little guys outside, watching them fly and then crash to the ground, but I won’t be including them.
 Why not?